Mythic Fantasy name generator background

 Neighboring places often share related suffixes or phonetic shapes.

-Use Prompt for Canon Names
+Use Canon Place Names

 What is a demonym?